gabriel-skinny/automatic-inject-test/README.md

 # automatic-inject-test
-A CLI program that gets a file name and inject all needed dependencies to test a class in a respective test file.
+A CLI program that gets a file name and inject all needed dependencies to test a class in a respective test file

 ## How to use it
   - First you need to edit the config.h file and set the base_path to your project src folder.